How can we help?

 Understanding Thyroid Profile Free (FT3, FT4 & TSH)

-The thyroid gland is a butterfly-shaped organ in the neck that produces hormones like thyroxine (T4) and triiodothyronine (T3), which are responsible for regulating metabolism and other bodily functions.
-The production and release of these hormones are controlled by the thyroid-stimulating hormone (TSH) produced by the pituitary gland.
-FT4 and FT3 represent the free or unbound and active forms of thyroxine and triiodothyronine, respectively.
-It reflects the amount of available thyroid hormone circulating in the blood.
+The thyroid gland is a butterfly-shaped organ located in the neck that produces hormones like thyroxine (T4) and triiodothyronine (T3), which are responsible for regulating metabolism and other bodily functions.
+The production and release of these hormones are controlled by the thyroid-stimulating hormone (TSH), which is produced by the pituitary gland.

-No special preparations are needed for the tests of this package.
+No special preparations are needed for this test.
 Usually, you do not need to stop taking your thyroid medication before taking this test.
-However, let your doctor know about all your medications, as some can affect thyroid function.
+However, let your doctor know about all the medications you take as some of them can affect thyroid function.
+Biotin (Vitamin B7) is a commonly taken over-the-counter supplement that can lead to some aberrancy in your thyroid function test results even when the values are normal.
+Therefore, avoid taking biotin two days before this test.

 See more